-Sasha Romanosky is a senior policy researcher at the RAND Corporation, an appointed Member of the Data Privacy and Integrity Advisory Committee (DPIAC) at the Department of Homeland Security, and a former cyber policy advisor at the Pentagon in the Office of the Secretary of Defense for Policy (OSDP).
+Sasha Romanosky is a senior policy researcher at the RAND Corporation, an appointed Member of DHS's Data Privacy and Integrity Advisory Committee (DPIAC), and a former cyber policy advisor at the Pentagon in the Office of the Secretary of Defense for Policy (OSDP).

 Romanosky was a research fellow in the Information Law Institute at New York University, and a security professional for over 10 years.
 He is one of the original coauthors of the Common Vulnerability Scoring System (CVSS), an open standard for scoring computer vulnerabilities, and EPSS, the Exploit Prediction Scoring System.
 While in DoD, he oversaw two of the Department's most critical vulnerability programs, and advised on other matters related to cyber security and cyber policy.

 Romanosky holds a Ph.D. in public policy and management from Carnegie Mellon University, and a B.S. in electrical engineering from the University of Calgary, Canada.